Actindo-AG/Documentation/Fulfillment/Operation/01_ManageDispatchNotes.md

 #### Prerequisites

 - At least one connection has been created, see [Create a connection](../Integration/01_ManageConnections.md#create-a-connection).
-- At least one dispatch note has been generated.
+- At least one dispatch note has been created.

 #### Procedure